Teaching Experience

 E&M Notes

-For another recitation I was able to provide students with a live demonstration of the behaviors of a large collection of charged particles.
-This is to demonstrate to the students how this large system leads to dynamic emergent effects.
+Provide students with a live demonstration of the behaviors of a large collection of charged particles.
+This is to demonstrate to the students how this large system leads to dynamic emergent effects and can offer interactivity for project based learning.

 FDTD Application (on the front page)